pgmac/pgmac.github.io/_posts/2025-06-08-interesting-last-week.md

 - HashiCorp speaks up about adjusting to life under IBM • The Register
 - Buried under 2 kilometers of Antarctic ice, scientists find a 34-million-year-old lost world - The Brighter Side of News
 - Covert Web-to-App Tracking via Localhost on Android
-- I vibe-coded a $20M YC app in a weekend, here's how🧙‍♂️ 🪄 - DEV Community
+- I vibe-coded a $20M YC app in a weekend, here is how🧙‍♂️ 🪄 - DEV Community
 - Proxmox lv pve/data activation failed
 - Agent mode 101: All about GitHub Copilot’s powerful mode - The GitHub Blog
 - GitHub - unvalley/ephe: An Ephemeral Markdown Paper for today.
 Less but handy features for plain Markdown lovers.